puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/configure-pdb.md

 {{< feature-state feature_gate_name="PDBUnhealthyPodEvictionPolicy" >}}

-PodDisruptionBudget guarding an application ensures that `.status.currentHealthy` number of pods does not fall below the number specified in `.status.desiredHealthy` by disallowing eviction of healthy pods.
+PodDisruptionBudget guarding an application ensures that `.status.currentHealthy` number of pods does not fall below the number specified in `.status.desiredHealthy` by disallowing eviction of functioning pods.
 By using `.spec.unhealthyPodEvictionPolicy`, you can also define the criteria when unhealthy pods should be considered for eviction.
 The default behavior when no policy is specified corresponds to the `IfHealthyBudget` policy.